 What is Tinder?
 The app that started the whole swipe right/left craze - and it’s still one of the most popular dating apps in the world.

 How Tinder works is simple: users simply swipe through the profiles in their match queue, which is comprised of people located within your specified distance.

 If you like a profile, swipe right.
-If you aren’t interested in that person, swipe left.
+Not interested in that person?
+Swipe left.
 If you’re extremely interested, you can “Super Like” them by swiping up.
 There are also corresponding icons you can tap if you don’t want to perform the actual swiping motion with your finger.

 When you like a profile and that person also likes you back, you match.
 That means you can exchange messages.
 Either person can start the conversation on Tinder.

 Tinder is free to use, but if you want premium features like swiping in other cities or seeing who has already “liked” your profile”, you can upgrade to Tinder Plus or Tinder Gold.

 Want to be successful on this popular dating app?
 Our Tinder Guide is crammed with all the expert advice you need!